SCSIExpress/RCSM/README.md

 ---

-**Note**: This application is designed specifically for Radxa single-board computers but may work with other Linux-based systems with camera support.
+**Note**: This application is designed for Radxa and Raspberry Pi single-board computers with hardware acceleration support.
+It may work with other Linux-based systems but without hardware acceleration optimizations.